 Your dissertation committee is your doctoral committee in its final form; it includes your dissertation director, at least two specialists in your research area or areas, and one faculty member from an outside department.
 (English department faculty affiliated with other programs or with joint appointments may not serve as outside readers).
 The dissertation must be defended orally before the dissertation committee.
 At least two weeks before the defense is to be held, you must submit the dissertation in its final form, to the director and the rest of the committee.
 Be sure to consult the Graduate School for current requirements regarding the format of the dissertation as well as for information about electronic submission of the dissertation to the Graduate School.

-Each applicant who applies by the first deadline (December 15) and is admitted to this PhD program will be considered for a Graduate Instructional Assistantship ('GIA') in the first year that provides in-state tuition status, a tuition supplement, and a stipend (currently $8,125).
+Each applicant who applies by the first deadline (January 1) and is admitted to this PhD program will be considered for a Graduate Instructional Assistantship ('GIA') in the first year that provides in-state tuition status, a tuition supplement, and a stipend (currently $14,800).
 In the first year the student should complete the 18 hours of graduate English course work required to hold a Graduate Teaching Assistantship ('GTA') during the second year of study.
-Potentially renewable for four additional years, the Teaching Assistantship comes with a competitive stipend (currently $12,800 for 3 classes per academic year), in-state tuition status, and a tuition supplement.
+Potentially renewable for five consecutive years, the Teaching Assistantship comes with the same benefits as the Direct-Admission student's GIAship.

 Students awarded an assistantship by the Department of English are expected to